 wwwif you already have an establishedwwwsite with backlinks. -

-Add DNS records — both, ultimately resolving to the same place.
-Apex-primary on a typical host:
+Add DNS records — both names, ultimately resolving to the same place.
+Vercel (apex as primary), as of June 2026:

 Type Name Value TTL